C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 The antenna is just a a wire connected to the 'ANT' pin.
 It should be cut to 17.27cm (1/2 wavelength), or 8.64cm (1/4 wavelength).

-Note: Radio modules from alarms have a backup battery.
-Whereas the modules from the Strobe (plug-in) units don't.
+Note: Radio modules found in alarms have a backup battery.
+Whereas the modules from the Strobe units don't (as they are mains powered).
 If your radio has a battery, I recommend removing it.
 This ensures the Arduino will initialise the radio from a cold-start if the power is ever cycled.
 Removing the battery is also required if you want to use the 3D-printed enclosure I provide.

 # Configuring the hardware
 There is a jumper which toggles the driver mode.
-For normal operation with HomeAssistant, the jumper should be on.
+For normal operation with HomeAssistant, the jumper needs to be on.

-If you want to receive raw WiSafe2 hex data from the alarm network, for the purpose of further development (to add support for other alarms or functions, etc. Or to use this bridge with something other than HA) then you can remove the jumper.
-After this, the bridge driver will send/receive raw hex data, instead of JSON formatted messages / preset CMDs.
+If you want to receive raw WiSafe2 hex data from the alarm network, for the purpose of further development (to add support for other alarms or new functions, etc. or to use this bridge with something other than HA) then you can remove the jumper.
+After removing the jumper, the bridge driver will send/receive raw hex data, instead of JSON formatted messages and preset CMDs.

 # Setting the bridge up in HomeAssistant
 You'll be plugging the Arduino Nano into your HA server via USB.
 If it's the only USB-to-Serial device attached, it will show up as /dev/ttyUSB0
-If you have more USB-to-serial devices attached, it could be ttyUSB1, etc. You can check this in your HomeAssistant's Hardware Page.
+If you have more USB-to-serial devices attached, it could be /dev/ttyUSB1, etc. You can check this in your HomeAssistant's Hardware Page.
 [http://your-ha-ip:8123/hassio/system](http://your-ha-ip:8123/hassio/system)

 Then click the '⋮' icon, and then 'Hardware'